 A Master Promissory Note is a document signed as a promise to repay the student loans and related fees and interest to the Department of Education.
 It must be completed before you can receive any Federal Direct Loan funds to pay for your education.
 This type of Promissory Note describes how much money you will owe, calculates the interest, and states when the interest is to be charged.
 It will also provide information about available repayment plans and options to cancel the loans.

 Generally, a Master Promissory Note is signed once for various subsidized and unsubsidized loans, because it is valid for up to ten years of education.
 Unlike a regular Promissory Note, it can be used to borrow many loans over a period of several years.

 How to Write a Promissory Note?

-- Obtain consent of another person to pay back the loan if the original borrower is unable to do so - a co-signer must agree to the obligations and liabilities indicated in the note;
+- Obtain the consent of another person to pay back the loan if the original borrower is unable to do so - a co-signer must agree to the obligations and liabilities indicated in the note.

 - Print your legal names, sign and date the document.

 Like any other legal instrument, a Promissory Note can be considered invalid and voided.
 To be legally enforceable, it must have all the essential terms and conditions – the exact loan amount, repayment schedule, signatures of the parties that verify the intent to enter into this transaction.
 The last part is especially important – the court will consider your Promissory Note invalid if the identity of the borrower is not explicitly verified.
 If you refer to outdated laws to calculate the interest rate, for instance, it will render your note invalid.
 Additionally, if you cannot find a note or its certified copy, you cannot prove your case as a lender and collect the money, since this is the only piece of paper that confirms the loan.

 Not the form you were looking for?
 Check out these related templates: